Through The Fibro Fog

 For zucchini I sometimes use a mix of regular green ones and yellow round ones, as those are the ones growing away in my garden.
 You could use a mix, or just one type - it will be delicious either way!

-zucchini and savoy cabbage in a pot.
+zucchini and savoy cabbage in a pot labelled number two.

 Step 1